kedacore/keda-docs/content/docs/2.14/operate/events.md

   name: {cloud-event-name}
 spec:
   clusterName: {cluster-name} #Optional.
 Will be used in the source/subject to specify where the event comes from.
 The default value is 'kubernetes-default' and it can also be set during the installation of KEDA with --k8sClusterName.
 This one will overwrite others if set.
+  authenticationRef:
+    name: {trigger-authentication-name} #Optional.
+Used to reference a `TriggerAuthentication` for authentication.
+    kind: ClusterTriggerAuthentication #Optional.
+Used to choose the authenticatio scopes. https://keda.sh/docs/2.13/concepts/authentication/#authentication-scopes-namespace-vs-cluster
   destination:
     http:
       uri: http://foo.bar